HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Probability of element use

 Taking another look at element popularity, how likely is it to find a certain element in the DOM of a page?
-Surely, `html`, `head`, `body` are present on every page (even though [their tags are all optional](https://meiert.com/en/blog/optional-html/)), making them common elements, but what other elements are to be found?
+Sure, `html`, `head`, `body` are present on every HTML page (even though [these tags are all optional](https://meiert.com/en/blog/optional-html/), browsers will automatically add them), making them common elements, but what other elements are to be commonly found?

 <figure>
   <table>